Hand Eye Coordination for Hitting

 Baseball and Fastpitch Softball

-This article details 3 concepts, demonstrates 4 drills, and shows 1 game for improving hand-eye coordination for hitting.
-Let Building Rome Series help you get your beginning hitter, ages 5 to 9, off to a fun and productive start.
+This article details 3 concepts, demonstrates 4 drills, and shows 1 game for improving hand eye coordination for hitting.
+Let Building Rome Series help you get your youth hitter off to a fun and productive start.

 For recommendations on how and when to use various training methods referenced in this article (dry, heavy bag, pylos, tee, toss, live, machine, etc.) and to shop for effective and durable training equipment click on the link Hitting Training Methods and Aids.